Kojetín: Geography

 Kojetín is located about 8 km northeast of Kroměříž and 15 km southwest of Přerov.
-It lies mostly in the Upper Morava Valley, the southern part of the municipal territory is located in the Litenčice Hills.
+It lies mostly in the Upper Morava Valley, only the southern part of the municipal territory is located in the Litenčice Hills.
 The town is located on the right bank of the Morava River.
 The Haná River flows south of the town.

 History

 According to legends, origins of Kojetín can be traced to the times of Samo's Empire.
 The town is said to receive its name after Samo's legendary son Kojata, who founded a settlement named Kojata, later Kojetín.
 In fact, it was probably not founded until the 12th or 13th century.
 The first written mention of Kojetín is from 1233.

-Until the Hussite Wars, Kojetín was owned by the Diocese of Prague.
+Until the Hussite Wars, Kojetín was owned by the Archdiocese of Prague.
 After the wars, it was acquired by Jiří of Sternberg.
 Until the 18th century, it was gradually owned by several aristocratic families.
 The town achieved the most significant development during the rule of the Pernštejn family.
-In 1720, it returned to the property of the Diocese of Prague.
+In 1720, it returned to the property of the Archdiocese of Prague.